DarkCaster/Sandboxer/README.md

 ### Short term plans

-*   Add tools for gathering statistics from running sandboxes and control/terminate running sandboxes/sessions
+*   Add tools for gathering statistics from running sandboxes
 *   Improve logging from sandboxed applications
 *   Add tools that will perform setup of custom network-namespace and firewalling for sandboxed application.
     For now it is only possible to run sandbox with host networking, or run sandbox with empty network-namespace without any external connectivity.